shawnbrown/datatest/docs/how-to/fuzzy-matches.rst

         def allowedFuzzy(self, cutoff=0.6, msg=None):
-            """Allows Invalid differences whose measures of similarity are greater than or equal to *cutoff*
+            """Allows Invalid differences whose measures of similarity are greater than or equal to *cutoff*.

-            Similarity measures are determined using the ratio() method of the difflib.SequenceMatcher class and range from 1.0 (exactly the same) to 0.0 (completely different).
+            Similarity measures are determined using the ratio() method of the difflib.SequenceMatcher class.
+The values range from 1.0 (exactly the same) to 0.0 (completely different).
             """
             def approx_diff(invalid, expected):
                 matcher = difflib.SequenceMatcher(a=expected, b=invalid)